jack-jensen/Science-Fair-Neuroevolution/README.md

 > some notes for me later.

 Then, I created some files to store the html for the dashboard and a file that contains the code to interact with it.
 There is nothing in there yet.

+## January 10, 2024
+### 5:30 pm

+In the past few days, I have been researching how to make a dashboard for my project.
+I found an extremely helpful [video](https://www.youtube.com/watch?v=h18LMskRNMA&list=PLvOT6zBnJyYFqKp4dBCS1aZ8Nzbll7qre&index=6), and ended up using code from the video in my project.
+The files ResponseBuilder.py, ResponseParser.py, and WebConnection.py are all completely not my code.
+I also used their code as a framwork for main.py.
+This code is only used for communicating with the webserver.
+All project-specific code is my own.